 Grant payments will be distributed in three installments to the grantee.
 The first payment of 50% of the grant amount will be paid after work plan approval and execution of the grant agreement.
 If the grant applicant was previously awarded BWSR grants, they must be in compliance with eLINK reporting requirements to receive the first payment.
-The second payment of 40% of the grant amount will be paid once the grantee has provided BWSR with notification and BWSR has reviewed and approved the eLINK reporting, financial report, and possibly completes a grant reconciliation of the initial payment.
-The last 10% will be paid after all final reporting requirements are met, the grantee has provided BWSR with a final financial report, and BWSR has reconciled these expenditures.
+The second payment of 40% of the grant amount will be paid once the grantee has provided BWSR with notification and BWSR has reviewed and approved the eLINK reporting, and possibly completes a grant reconciliation of the initial payment.
+The last 10% will be paid after all final reporting requirements are met and BWSR has reconciled these expenditures.